 If you’re looking to get that first job in your field, getting your foot in the door is more important than starting salary.
 You can earn more money as you go, but you need to get that first position.
 So keep an open mind while testing the market.

 That’s only half the battle though.
 You need to go in ready to impress them.
 You need to be more impressive than the competition.
-And usually there’s a lot of competition to beat for the average job out there.
+And usually, there’s a lot of competition for the average job out there.

 I recommend you check out this article of my best tips before and during the interview.
 It will help you get job offers immediately.
 It’s based on everything I learned as a recruiter for 5+ years.

 I recently wrote this article for Huffington Post.
 I’d highly recommend taking a look.
 It’ll give you four ways to think outside the box and side-step the competition in your job search.

 - How to get job offers from companies that don’t appear to be hiring

 - How to network at meetups and events to land a job faster